Celebrating 95 Years of Missouri Chamber History

 The emphasis on legislation to support better business conditions continued to grow in importance as the Missouri State Chamber moved into the 1960s.
 It was at this point that the organization began publishing the voters’ guides and legislative handbooks that continue to be distributed today.
 Other areas of importance were industrial development, unemployment compensation, and several national issues.

-Then in 1962, emphasis shifted somewhat to support for public schools, and the Freedom Forum program for high school students was established.
-In 1964, the State Chamber cosponsored a trade mission to Europe with 50 members participating, economic development emerged as a priority, and our Education Foundation was chartered.
+Then, in 1962, emphasis shifted somewhat to support for public schools, and the Freedom Forum program for high school students was established.
+In 1964, the State Chamber co-sponsored a trade mission to Europe with 50 members participating, economic development emerged as a priority, and our Education Foundation was chartered.
 1965 saw Col. C.R.
-Stribling of Missouri Military Academy, Mexico, elected chairman, and education programs took on even more importance, along with legislative and citizenship programs.
-In the year 1967, agribusiness was of great interest, the communications program was expanded and college-business symposiums began.
+Stribling of Missouri Military Academy in Mexico, elected chairman, and education programs took on even more importance, along with legislative and citizenship programs.
+In 1967, agribusiness was of great interest, the communications program was expanded and college-business symposiums began.

 The 1970s would bring a new name and a new home to the organization.
 On Nov.
 14, 1973, the Missouri State Chamber of Commerce dropped the “State” from its name, officially becoming the Missouri Chamber of Commerce.
 In 1974, land was purchased to build the structure that today houses our offices.
 The ground-breaking ceremony was held on Aug.
 22, 1975.
 In 1977, we moved into our new home at 428 E. Capitol Ave. in Jefferson City.